peterzheng98/RCompiler-Spec/src/undefined-behavior/type-system.md

 <!-- It is promised that all the inferred types in the test suite can be determined uniquely during compilation. -->

 Furthermore, there is no place where type inference is needed.

+r[ub.type-system.unit-type]
+## Unit type

+Any expressions, items and patterns about tuple have been declared as undefined behaviors, but unit type `()` is still required.

+r[ub.type-system.slice-type]
+## Slice types

+Slice types are not defined.